roman1e2f5p8s/sui-local-net-demo/README.md

 git push -u origin main
 ```
 ![finalize genesis](/images/finalize-genesis.png)

+For this demonstration, we used the [sui-genesis-demo](https://github.com/roman1e2f5p8s/sui-genesis-demo) repo, where you can find all files generated during the ceremony.

 ### Run a Sui node using `systemd`
 Follow these steps to setup a Sui node as a systemd service.
 See [Run a Sui Node using Systemd | MystenLabs/Sui](https://github.com/MystenLabs/sui/blob/main/nre/systemd/README.md) for detail.